tushar2704/Bank-German-Customer-Segmentation/README.md

 7. **Strategy Formulation:** Based on the insights gained from segment profiling, develop personalized marketing and customer acquisition strategies for each segment.

+# Classification ML Model as Flask API on German Credit Risk Data

+1. First create the ML model by running `python create_model.py`.
+2. Then, run `python app.py` to start the server.

+The url to access the app will be provided at the console output.

 ## Project Structure

 The project repository is organized as follows: